austinjones/tab-rs/README.md

+# tab

-# `tab`, a modern terminal multiplexer designed for software & systems engineers
+**tab, an intuitive, config-driven terminal multiplexer designed for software & systems engineers**
-Tab is a configuration-driven terminal multiplexer, written in `Rust`.
-Tab is designed for software & systems engineers who frequently context switch between tasks in the terminal (git, local servers, and ssh sessions).
-Tab allows you to organize your daily tasks (e.g. cd to this dir, run the server) into permanent tabs.
-Tab provides dynamic autocomplete to get you there, tab-unique command history to get you oriented, and a simple, state-agnostic cli command to bring you to your next task.

-## Features:
-- Tab is _configuration-driven_.  `tab` provides persistent tab suggestions which always initialize in the correct working directory.
-  Configuration is defined in simple `tab.yml` files placed in your workspace and repository roots.
+- **Configuration-driven:**  `tab` provides persistent, configurable tabs which you can rely on to organize your daily context-switches.
-- Tab is _shell-oriented_, and _minimialistic_.
+- **Intuitive and shell-oriented:**.
 Tabs are listed, selected, and closed with a single command, `tab`.
 Tab has _one_ disconnect escape sequence, `ctrl-W`.
+Tab uses your terminal emulator's natural scrollback buffer.
 Tab has first-class support for `bash`, `fish`, and `zsh`.
+- **State-agnostic:**  You can ask `tab` to do anything, from anywhere.
+Tabs are selected & closed using the same interface, regardless of whether they are attached, running, terminated, etc.
-- Tab provides _rich autocomplete_.
-Your library of tabs are completed when switching to a new tab with `tab <TAB>` .
-Your running tabs are completed when closing a tab with `tab -w <TAB>`.
+- **Rich & dynamic auto-complete:**  Your library of tabs are auto-completed when switching to a new tab with `tab <TAB>` .
+Your running tabs are auto-completed when closing a tab with `tab -w <TAB>`.
-- Tab is _state-agnostic_.
-You can invoke `tab` to do anything, from anywhere.
-If a tab isn't running, it's started.
-If a tab is running, it's reconnected (and possibly shared with another client).
-If you have a tab selected, and you close it with `tab -w mytab`, your session is disconnected.
-- Tab is _low-latency_, and _efficient_.
-It has a round-trip latency (stdin to stdout) of ~5ms.
+- **Low-latency & Efficient:**  Tab is written in Rust, and has an async message-based architecture to minimize latency.
+Tab has a round-trip latency (stdin to stdout) of ~5ms.
 The tab daemon uses 0.2% when idle, 1-2% CPU during normal usage, and 5% when a tab is throwing extreme amounts of stdout.

 ## Quickstart
 Quick installation & usage instructions: